Hovestar/Plankalkul/README.md

 So this code, mostly the execution part, is fairly hacked together.
 It's written in python.
 The parser is a pretty standard recursive decent parser.
 Execution follows the object oriented model where each object parsed can be called on some memory and it returns a memory and a value.
 This was poorly planned so it is not nearly as clean as the parser.

 ## Analysis of language
 The original form of the language (which can be seen in 01/2.planOld) is 2D and really ungainly.
 A recursive decent parser could be easily adapted for this, but array accessing is rather ugly and hard to do in ascii so I flattened the language.
 Because of how I implemented it, it is similar to c, but memory is totally abstracted away.
 It is fundamentally a memory changing language.
 The biggest noticeable absence is named functions and recursion.
 Overall it's an interesting language, but there are not many new concepts to be gleaned.

+## Writing a program
+`runPlan.py sourceFile "[inputs, seperated, by, commas]"`